-During pregnancy, a developing baby is exposed to the same concentration of alcohol as the pregnant woman.
-No amount of alcohol use is known to be safe for a developing baby before birth.
+A baby exposed to alcohol before birth is at risk for physical, behavioral, and intellectual disabilities.
+These disabilities are known as fetal alcohol spectrum disorders (FASD).
+FASD affects up to one in 20 children in the United States.
+No amount of alcohol use is known to be safe during pregnancy.
 Exposure to alcohol from any type of beverage, including beer and wine, is unsafe for developing babies at every stage of pregnancy.

-Impact on Babies
+Impact on babies

-Prenatal alcohol exposure is associated with an increased risk of miscarriage, stillbirth, prematurity, and sudden infant death syndrome (SIDS).
+Prenatal alcohol exposure increases the risk of miscarriage, stillbirth, prematurity, and sudden infant death syndrome (SIDS).

 To prevent FASDs make a plan for a healthy baby - don’t drink any alcohol if you are pregnant or could become pregnant.
 A woman often does not know she is pregnant for up to four to six weeks after conception.
 In the U.S., nearly half of all pregnancies are unplanned.
 If you become pregnant, stop drinking alcohol.
 Every day matters.
 Because brain growth takes place throughout pregnancy, the sooner a woman stops drinking the safer it will be for her and her baby.